 When your cuticles grow too far down your nail, they can split and peel – ouch!
 Try rubbing coconut oil on your cuticles to soften them before pushing them back.

-Frizzy hair?
-No worries.
-Try rubbing a very small amount of coconut oil through the lengths of your hair to tame frizz.
+Rub a very small amount of coconut oil through the lengths of your hair to tame frizz.

-What’s the difference between refined and virgin coconut oil?
+Difference between refined and virgin coconut oil

 Refined coconut oil